• Skip to main content

 "Lines Written in Early Spring" by William Wordsworth (1770 - 1850)

-Ask your child, what do you think Wordsworth means by “what man has done to man?”
-Why would he put it in a poem about spring and the beauty of nature?
+Ask your middle schooler, what do you think Wordsworth means by "what man has done to man?"
+Why would he put that phrase in a poem about spring and the beauty of nature?

 Finding Wonders: Three Girls Who Changed Science by Jeannine Atkins.
-This lovely novel uses poetry to tell the story of Maria Merian, a 17th century naturalist, Mary Anning, a 19th century fossil hunter, and Maria Mitchell, a 19th century astronomer.
-The verse biographies address the circumstance of their daily lives in a world which valued their achievements less than those of men, but also focus on the young women’s love of discovery.
+This lovely verse novel uses poetry to tell the story of Maria Merian, a 17th century naturalist, Mary Anning, a 19th century fossil hunter, and Maria Mitchell, a 19th century astronomer.
+The stories address the circumstance of their daily lives in a world which valued their achievements less than those of men, but they also focus on the young women's love of discovery.

 Poem highlight:

 Yes!
-We Are Latinos: Poems and Prose About the Latino Experience by Alma Flor Ada and F. Isabel Campoy.
-A collection free verse narratives about the wide diversity of Latinx experiences.
+We Are Latinos: Poems and Prose About the Latino Experience by Alma Flor Ada and F. Isabel Campoy is an anthology of free verse narratives about the wide diversity of Latino experiences.
 The poems share the fictional experiences of thirteen Latinos and Latinas across locations and important historical time periods.

 Poem highlight: